-Hands down, the nicest part about using FilmConvert is that the app can be really simple to use, or it can present some really powerful color grading tools to you with a few clicks on disclosure triangles.
+The nicest part about FilmConvert is that it can be really simple or it can be complex.
+It provides powerful color grading tools with a few clicks on disclosure triangles.

 3-way color wheels and exposure histograms are available from right inside the Premiere plugin’s interface.
 As you make changes to the various controls, the results are reflected live in the Program window, making it really easy to dial in the perfect adjustment.

-Moreover, the plugin includes the ability to draw elipse, polygon, or free bezier curves to isolate the film effect to parts of your frame, complete with opacity, feather, and mask edge refinement.
-This is, again, pretty powerful and takes the plugin a step beyond what your average LUT can do.
+Moreover, the plugin includes the ability to draw ellipse, polygon, or free-form Bezier curves to isolate the film effect to parts of your frame, complete with opacity, feather, and mask edge refinement.
+This is pretty powerful and takes the plugin a step beyond what your average LUT can do.

-At the time of this writing, there are camera packs available for everything from the Canon Rebel T3i to the Arri Alexa.
+At the time of this writing, there are camera packs available for everything from the humble Canon Rebel up to the professional ARRI.
 The folks behind FilmConvert are pretty quick to release new camera packs as new cameras hit the market.